MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 ✅ Target specific groups using dynamic groups or Intune filters

 In Intune, you might need to target specific groups of macOS devices.
-There are two common options for how customers dynamically group devices:
+There are two common options for how organizations dynamically group devices:

 - **Option 1 – Microsoft Entra dynamic group based on enrollmentProfileName**